 Also once the cream is beaten properly, it becomes very light.
 Try it.

-Though you can have it immediately after making it, but its better to chill it before serving.
+Though you can have it immediately after making it, but it is better to chill it before serving.

 Also, try to prepare it at least an hour before serving so that the cream absorbs fruity flavours nicely.